TotallyInformation/awesome-to-me/README.md

 - [Awesome Self-Hosted](https://github.com/Kickball/awesome-selfhosted) -
   A list of Free Software network services and web applications which can be hosted locally.

-  Includes email, web serevrs, Groupware, IM and much more.
+  Includes email, web servers, Groupware, IM and much more.

 - [Awesome Bots](https://github.com/BotCube/awesome-bots) - Lots of resources related to Bots.